Until the Day I Die

 "Until the Day I Die" is the debut single by American rock band Story of the Year.
 It is the second track on their debut album, Page Avenue (2003).
-"Until the Day I Die" was released to radio on August 12, 2003.
-A music video was released along with the single in 2003.
-Dan Marsala said "We had no idea how to do a video — we just did everything by trial and error".
+"Until the Day I Die" was released to radio on August 12, 2003 and charted at number 12 on the Alternative Songs chart.
+It also charted in the UK at number 62.
+The song's success was bolstered by heavy rotation on MTV2 and Fuse.